Sean F. Herrmann, Esq.

 Sean left Washington for Seville, Spain, where he researched immigration from Africa into the European Union and interned at an immigrant rights non-governmental organization.
 These experiences set Sean on the path to representing employees whose rights have been violated.

 To that end, in 2012, Sean received his Juris Doctor from the University of Illinois College of Law where he graduated with magna cum laude honors.
 There, he earned CALI awards in Employment Discrimination, Labor Law, and the Civil Litigation Clinic.
+In 2018, Sean was recognized by Best Lawyers in America.

 Sean also completed an externship with the Honorable Tom M. Lytton of the Illinois Appellate Court, and was a Law Clerk at Freking & Betz, LLC, the largest plaintiff-side employment law firm in Cincinnati, Ohio.
 He was a Notes Editor for the University of Illinois Journal of Law, Technology & Policy and advanced out of the College of Law to a national moot court competition.